awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-sidebar_label: Karpenter with EMR on EKS
+sidebar_label: Karpenter with EMR
 ---

 # EMR on EKS with [Karpenter Autoscaler](https://karpenter.sh/)

 ## Introduction

-In this pattern, you will learn how to deploy, configure and use multiple [Karpenter](https://karpenter.sh/) provisioners for scaling Spark jobs with EMR on EKS.
+In this [pattern](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will learn how to deploy, configure and use multiple [Karpenter](https://karpenter.sh/) provisioners for scaling Spark jobs with EMR on EKS.

 Multiple Data teams within the organization can run Spark jobs on the selected Karpenter provisioners using `tolerations` specified in the pod templates example.